African-American LGBTQ community: Economic disparities

 The current federal law, that is enforced by the Equal Employment Opportunity Commission, prohibits employment discrimination.
 The federal law specifies no discrimination because of race, color, religion, sex, national origin, age, disability, or genetic information.
 The current federal law does not specify sexual orientation.
 There is legislation currently being proposed to congress known as the ENDA (Employment Non-Discrimination Act) that would include hindering discrimination based on sexual orientation, too.
 Most recently, the Equality Act would do this as well.
-However, current policies do not protect sexual orientation and affect the employment rates as well as LGBT individual's incomes and overall economic status.
+However, current policies do not protect sexual orientation and affect the employment rates as well as LGBTQ individual's incomes and overall economic status.
 The Black population in the United States of America as of the 2010 consensus is 14,129,983 people.
-Out of that, it is estimated that 4.60 percent of the black population identify as LGBT.
+Out of that, it is estimated that 4.60 percent of the Black population identify as LGBT.

-Within the Black LGBT community many face economic disparities and discrimination.
-Statistically black LGBT individuals are more likely to be unemployed than their non-black counterparts.
+Within the Black LGBTQ community many face economic disparities and discrimination.
+Statistically Black LGBTQ individuals are more likely to be unemployed than their non-Black counterparts.
 According to the Williams Institute, the vast difference lies in the survey responses of "not in workforce" from different populations geographically.
-Black LGBT individuals, nonetheless, face the dilemma of marginalization in the job market.
+Black LGBTQ individuals, nonetheless, face the dilemma of marginalization in the job market.
 As of 2013, same-sex couples' income is lower than those in heterosexual relationships with an average of $25,000 income.

 For opposite-sex couples, statistics show a $1,700 increase.
-Analyzing economic disparities on an intersectional level (gender and race), a black man is likely to receive a higher income than a woman.
-For men, statistics shows approximately a $3,000 increase from the average income for all black LGBT identified individuals, and a $6,000 increase in salary for same-sex male couples.
+Analyzing economic disparities on an intersectional level (gender and race), a Black man is likely to receive a higher income than a woman.
+For men, statistics shows approximately a $3,000 increase from the average income for all Black LGBTQ identified individuals, and a $6,000 increase in salary for same-sex male couples.

-Female same-sex couples receive $3,000 less than the average income for all black LGBT individuals and approximately $6,000 less than their male counterparts.
-(Look at Charts below) The income disparity among black LGBT families affects the lives of their dependents, contributing to poverty rates.
+Female same-sex couples receive $3,000 less than the average income for all Black LGBTQ individuals and approximately $6,000 less than their male counterparts.
+(Look at Charts below) The income disparity among Black LGBTQ families affects the lives of their dependents, contributing to poverty rates.
 Children growing up in low-income households are more likely to remain in the poverty cycle.
-Due to economic disparities in the black LGBT community, 32% of children raised by gay black men are in poverty.
-However, only 13% of children raised by heterosexual black parents are in poverty and only 7% for white heterosexual parents.
+Due to economic disparities in the Black LGBTQ community, 32% of children raised by gay Black men are in poverty.
+However, only 13% of children raised by heterosexual Black parents are in poverty and only 7% for white heterosexual parents.